 When considering a comprehensive definition, a more nuanced understanding considers crime, simultaneously, as:

-The definition of crimes may be refined as a result of state and legal arguement, and, in democractic countries, debate.
+Crimes may be refined or repealed as a result of advantage to a State, legal argument, and, in democratic countries, debate.

 War Crimes: serious violations of international humanitarian law (IHL) committed during armed conflicts.
 These acts breach rules designed to protect civilians, prisoners, wounded soldiers, and other non-combatants, or involve prohibited methods of warfare.

-The essential characteristic of a war crime is that it is recognised under an international agreement.
-Not all nations however are signed up to these agreements.
+The essential characteristic of a war crime is that it is recognised under international agreements.
+Not all nations are signed up to these agreements.

 War Crimes are defined in greater detail below.

-Once again, crimes against humanity are recognised under an international agreement, but not all nations are signatories of these agreements.
+Once again, Crimes Against Humanity are recognised under international agreements, but not all nations are signatories of these agreements.

 Crimes Against Humanity are defined in greater detail below.

-International Humanitarian Law (IHL) and international criminal law distinguish between two principal categories of serious violations that constitute the most grave offenses against human dignity: war crimes and crimes against humanity.
-While both categories share certain elements and represent affronts to fundamental human rights, they operate under distinct legal frameworks with different thresholds, contextual requirements, and historical origins.
+International Humanitarian Law (IHL), International Criminal Law (ICL), and the United Nations Convention on the Prevention and Punishment of the Crime of Genocide (UNGC) distinguish between three principal categories of serious violations that constitute the most grave offences against humans: War Crimes, Genocide, and Crimes Against Humanity.
+While all three categories share certain elements and represent affronts to fundamental human rights, they operate under distinct legal frameworks with different thresholds, contextual requirements, and historical origins.

-This analysis examines the legal definitions of these crimes as codified in the Rome Statute of the International Criminal Court (ICC) [1], the Geneva Conventions of 1949 [2], and the ICC's Elements of Crimes [3].
+This review examines the legal definitions of these crimes as codified in the Rome Statute of the International Criminal Court (ICC) [1], the Geneva Conventions of 1949 [2], the ICC's Elements of Crimes [3], and the United Nations Convention on the Prevention and Punishment of the Crime of Genocide (UNGC) [4].
 These documents will be referred to throughout the following sections.

-The focus here remains strictly on legal definitions and elements, excluding enforcement mechanisms or prosecution strategies.
+The focus here remains strictly on legal definitions and elements, and exclude enforcement mechanisms or prosecution strategies.

-For comprehensive information visit the United Nations website.
+For more information visit the United Nations website.

-Understanding the distinctions between war crimes and crimes against humanity is essential for accurate legal characterization and appropriate advocacy.
-While both categories address serious violations of human dignity and fundamental rights, they differ in critical respects.
+Understanding the distinctions between War Crimes, Genocide, and Crimes Against Humanity is essential for accurate legal characterisation, appropriate advocacy, and reporting.
+While all three categories address serious violations of human dignity and fundamental rights, they differ in critical respects.

-*War crimes* require a significant connection to an armed conflict, either international or non-international in character.
-The contextual requirement is that the conduct took place "in the context of and was associated with" an armed conflict.
-No minimum scale or organizational pattern is required; even isolated violations occurring in the context of armed conflict may constitute war crimes [3].
+War Crimes require a significant connection to an armed conflict, either international or non-international in character.
+The requirement is that the conduct took place "in the context of and was associated with" an armed conflict.
+No minimum scale or organisational pattern is required; even isolated violations occurring in the context of armed conflict may constitute War Crimes [3].

-*Crimes against humanity* require a widespread or systematic attack directed against a civilian population.
-Unlike war crimes, there is no requirement for an armed conflict nexus.
+Crimes Against Humanity require a widespread or systematic attack directed against a civilian population.
+Unlike War Crimes, there is no requirement for an armed conflict.
 The attack may occur during peace or war, so long as it meets the threshold of being widespread or systematic and is directed against civilians [1].

-*War crimes* protect specific categories of persons and objects recognized under international humanitarian law: wounded and sick combatants, prisoners of war, civilians in occupied territories, medical personnel, humanitarian workers, and civilian objects such as schools, hospitals, and cultural property [2].
+War Crimes protect specific categories of persons and objects recognised under international humanitarian law: wounded and sick combatants, prisoners of war, civilians in occupied territories, medical personnel, humanitarian workers, and civilian objects such as schools, hospitals, and cultural property [2].

 A fundamental distinction also lies in the policy requirement.

-*Crimes against humanity* require that the attack be committed pursuant to or in furtherance of a State or organizational policy.
+Crimes Against Humanity occur when attacks are carried out as part of, or in support of, a policy adopted by a government or an organized group.
 This requirement reflects the gravity and systemic nature of these crimes, distinguishing them from isolated criminal acts [3].

-Both categories require intent and knowledge, but with a different focus [3].
+All categories require intent and knowledge, but with a different focus.

 Each enumerated act under Article 7(1) [1] carries distinct elements that must be proven independently.
 The Elements of Crimes [3] provides detailed specifications for each crime, though certain commonalities exist across the category.

-*Enslavement* requires the perpetrator to exercise any or all of the powers attaching to the right of ownership over one or more persons, such as through purchasing, selling, lending, or bartering persons, or imposing similar deprivations of liberty.
+Enslavement: requires the perpetrator exercises any or all of the powers attaching to the right of ownership over one or more persons, such as through purchasing, selling, lending, or bartering persons, or imposing similar deprivations of liberty.
 The definition explicitly includes trafficking in persons, particularly women and children [3].

-*Sexual crimes* under Article 7(1)(g) include rape, sexual slavery, enforced prostitution, forced pregnancy, enforced sterilization, and sexual violence.
+Sexual Crimes: under Article 7(1)(g) include rape, sexual slavery, enforced prostitution, forced pregnancy, enforced sterilisation, and sexual violence.
 Each carries specific elements, with rape requiring invasion of the body by penetration through force, threat of force, or coercion, or against a person incapable of giving genuine consent [3].

-*Persecution* requires severe deprivation of fundamental rights contrary to international law, targeting persons by reason of the identity of a group or collectivity, based on political, racial, national, ethnic, cultural, religious, gender, or other universally recognized impermissible grounds, committed in connection with any Article 7(1) crime or any crime within the Court's jurisdiction [3].
+Persecution: requires severe deprivation of fundamental rights contrary to international law, targeting persons by reason of the identity of a group or collectivity, based on political, racial, national, ethnic, cultural, religious, gender, or other universally recognised impermissible grounds, committed in connection with any Article 7(1) crime or any crime within the Court's jurisdiction [3].

-*Enforced disappearance* involves the arrest, detention, or abduction of persons followed by a refusal to acknowledge such deprivation of freedom or give information on the fate or whereabouts of such persons, carried out by or with the authorization of a State or political organization, with intent to remove such persons from the protection of the law for a prolonged period [3].
+Enforced Disappearance: involves the arrest, detention, or abduction of persons followed by a refusal to acknowledge such deprivation of freedom or give information on the fate or whereabouts of such persons, carried out by or with the authorisation of a State or political organisation, with intent to remove such persons from the protection of the law for a prolonged period [3].

-*Apartheid* requires the commission of inhumane acts in the context of an institutionalized regime of systematic oppression and domination by one racial group over another, with intent to maintain the regime [3].
+Apartheid: requires the commission of inhumane acts in the context of an institutionalised regime of systematic oppression and domination by one racial group over another, with intent to maintain the regime [3].

 The Geneva Conventions establish the foundational protections for persons protected during armed conflict, while Article 8 of the Rome Statute provides a comprehensive enumeration of war crimes within the ICC's jurisdiction [1].